Sebaceous carcinoma: Surgical resection

 Wide local excision and Mohs micrographic surgery (MMS) are the mainstay of treatment for both periocular and extraocular.
 Unlike wide local excision, MMS allows for precise and accurate removal of the tumor and complete assessment of margins.
 Furthermore, MMS is associated with significantly lower local and distant recurrence rates in both periocular and extraocular SGc, when compared to wide local excision.
 MMS also limits morbidity and is useful in cosmetically sensitive areas such as the face.
 According to the MMS appropriate use criteria (AUC), MMC may be considered for SGc in any location, unlike basal cell or squamous cell carcinoma, given the high recurrence rates and potentially aggressive nature of SGc.

 Radiation therapy

 Radiotherapy is associated with higher recurrence rates and mortality when compared to surgical excision.
 It is not recommended as a primary therapy and is only for patients who cannot undergo or refuse surgical excision.
-Potential adverse effects from radiation include keratitis, conjunctivitis, dry eyes, keratitis and loss of vision.
+Potential adverse effects from radiation include keratitis, conjunctivitis, dry eyes, and loss of vision.